 - Hybrid Warfare and Election Meddling: Assessing the Digital Threat to Democracy

 - Judicial communication in the Youth Court

 - Civil liberties in Britain during the Cold War (1945 to 1989)

 - Hybrid warfare and election meddling: assessing the digital threat to democracy

 - Mass grave evidence for international criminal proceedings

 - A victim’s right to truth and the International Criminal Court

 Publications & Blogs

 Researchers are publishing in leading international journals within the field of public law and international law.

-For further information on our research and activities, please contact Dr Sascha Bachmann email@example.com
+For further information on our research and activities, please contact the Head of the Centre, Associate Professor in International Law Dr Sascha Bachmann email@example.com